ujjwalbabu0/SQL_P1---Retail_sales_analysis/README.md

 The project begins by creating a database named 'p1_retail_db' to store all retail sales-related data.

 - **Table Creation:**
-A table called 'retail_sales' is created within the database to capture detailed sales transactions.
+A table called `retail_sales` is created within the database to capture detailed sales transactions.
 The table includes the following fields:

-transaction_id: Unique identifier for each transaction
+- `transaction_id`: Unique identifier for each transaction
-sale_date: Date of the sale
+- `sale_date`: Date of the sale
-sale_time: Time the transaction occurred
+- `sale_time`: Time the transaction occurred
-customer_id: Unique identifier for each customer
+- `customer_id`: Unique identifier for each customer
-gender: Gender of the customer
+- `gender`: Gender of the customer
-age: Age of the customer
+- `age`: Age of the customer
-product_category: Category of the product sold
+- `product_category`: Category of the product sold
-quantity_sold: Number of units sold
+- `quantity_sold`: Number of units sold
-price_per_unit: Selling price per unit
+- `price_per_unit`: Selling price per unit
-cogs: Cost of Goods Sold for the transaction
+- `cogs`: Cost of Goods Sold for the transaction
-total_sale: Total amount of the sale
+- `total_sale`: Total amount of the sale
+---

 ## Project Overview